wramet/build-my-cfd/MODULE_05_OPENFOAM_PROGRAMMING/CONTENT/12_DIMENSIONAL_ANALYSIS/01_Introduction.md

 ## What is Dimensional Analysis?

 Dimensional analysis is a systematic method for verifying the consistency of physical equations by checking that all terms have compatible units.
+The principle, first formalized by Fourier in 1822, states that all terms in a physically meaningful equation must have identical dimensions.
+Only quantities with matching dimensions can be meaningfully compared, added, or equated.

 OpenFOAM implements this as a compile-time and runtime checking system that acts as a safety net for CFD simulations.

-The core principle, first formalized by Fourier in 1822, states that all terms in a physically meaningful equation must have identical dimensions.
-Only quantities with matching dimensions can be meaningfully compared, added, or equated.

 ## Why Does OpenFOAM Need It?